MariaPolvillo/CppND-Capstone-Snake-Game/README.md

 ## Overview of The Code Structure and Added functionalities
 This code follows the same structure described in the Capstone project.
 The Snake game code consists of four main classes: Game, Snake, Controller, and Renderer.
 Main creates a Controller, a Game, which stores a Snake object as part of the state, and a Renderer object.
 Main calls Game::Run to start the game main loop where Controller::HandleInput, Game::Update and Render::Render are called inside a while loop in order to run and bring this game to life.

-The new functionalities added to this project have been to add new mode games to the basic one.
-Each time the snake feeds, the mode of the game is randomly set to a different one.
-The game will remain in the new mode until a time delay is reached, after that the game will switch to the basic game mode.
-There are four different new game modes:
+New functionalities have been added to the capstone project.
+The objective of the game is still the same, the snake must eat the maximum amount of food as possible to get the maximum score.
+In this modified game, the snake can eat two different type of foods: the classic ones, in this case the score will be arised one point. and a new special one, that will arise the score in two points.
+The

+Each time the snake eats a special food, the game mode will be randomly switched between four different Game Modes:
-  1. Speed Up Mode: the speed of the snake is multiplied by 1.5.
+  1. Speed Up Mode: the speed of the snake is multiplied by 1.5 (poison food).
-  2. Speed Down Mode: the speed of the snake is divideb by 0.5.
+  2. Speed Down Mode: the speed of the snake is divideb by 0.5 (good food).
-  3. Inverted Control Mode: in this mode, the controls are inverted so up control would be down and viceversa, and left would be right control and viceversa.
+  3. Inverted Control Mode: in this mode, the controls are inverted so up control would be down and viceversa, and left would be right control and viceversa  (poison food).
-  4. Solid Boder Mode: the snake can not go off the screen window.
+  4. Solid Boder Mode: the snake can not go off the screen window  (poison food).

+The Mode Game will remain in the Game Mode for three seconds, after that the game will switch to the basic game mode.
+The game will end when the snake crashes with a solid border or with its own body.

+P.S: The appearance of the two type of food is the same, so the player should be careful what food he gives to his snake :P Good luck and enjoy the game!

 # Rubric satisfied
 - All related README rubric points are addressed in the project.